-Answer: Let's start with a discussion about fresh ricotta cheese.
 Ricotta is originally an Italian cheese with a mild, milky flavor appropriate for both sweet and savory recipes.
-Traditionally, cheesemakers made fresh ricotta by heating whey (the liquid that remains after curds form during the cheesemaking process) until it thickens into soft, fluffy curds.
-Because it is made from whey, a by-prodcut of the cheesemaking process, ricotta is not technically considered a cheese.
-However, most people do think of it as a cheese anyway.
+Traditionally, cheesemakers made fresh ricotta by heating whey until it thickens into soft, fluffy curds.
+Since it is made from whey, a by-product of the cheesemaking process, ricotta is not technically considered a cheese.
+Most people do think of it as a cheese anyway, though.

 Fresh ricotta is fluffy, creamy, spreadable.
 It can be spooned into a dish and baked in the oven to become baked ricotta.
 The top browns and is slightly crusty and toasted and the middle is warm and creamy.
 Fresh ricotta can also be baked into dishes or used as an ingredient in baked goods.